shakfu/chimera/docs/dev/webui.md

 llama.cpp b9318 rebuilt the webui asset-embedding mechanism wholesale.
-The vendored API headers were unchanged (a naive header-diff bump looked safe), but three load-bearing build-system files were deleted or moved.
+The vendored API headers were unchanged (a naive header-diff bump looked safe), but three structural build-system files were deleted or moved.
 This section is the canonical record of what changed and how chimera adopted it; § 1 and § 2.1 are the quick-reference versions.